What type of IT architect are you?

-Ask 50 people to describe an IT Architect, and the chances are good you'll get 50 different answers.
+Ask 50 people to describe an IT architect, and the chances are good you'll get 50 different answers.
 It's a hard job to pin down.
-While IT Architect might be the broad category, in reality there are many different and specific types of Architects come in a variety of flavors (and I will use IT Architect to encompass them all).
+While IT architect might be the broad category, in reality there are many different and specific types of architects that come in a variety of flavors (and I will use IT architect to encompass them all).

 To meet the need at hand, we've created an informal dictionary that defines the various types of architects in the IT landscape.
 The dictionary is based on industry convention.
-It organizes these multiple types of IT Architects according to a multi-dimensional spectrum.
-These endpoints on the spectrum are:
+It organizes these multiple types of IT architects according to a multidimensional spectrum.
+The endpoints on the spectrum are:

-Figure 1 below illustrates the different types of Architects you typically find in IT.
+Figure 1 illustrates the different types of architects you typically find in IT.

-The sections that follow describe each orientation along with its Architect roles.
-Also included in each architectural role is a list of links to example certifications that may be of interest if you want to pursue that role.
-The example certifications provide details that describe the qualifications and competencies that an IT Architect in the given role is expected to have.
+The sections that follow describe each orientation along with its architect roles.
+Also included in each architectural role are certifications that may be of interest if you want to pursue that role.
+The example certifications provide details that describe the qualifications and competencies that an IT architect in the given role is expected to have.

-The Enterprise Architect's role is to align technical initiatives, principles, and practices with a business's strategic vision at a high level.
-The Enterprise Architect has a keen understanding of a business's purpose, goals, constraints, and physical organization.
-The Enterprise Architect also understands how all technical activity, existing and planned, maps to the given company's needs.
+The enterprise architect's role is to align technical initiatives, principles, and practices with a business' strategic vision at a high level.
+The enterprise architect has a keen understanding of a business' purpose, goals, constraints, and physical organization.
+The enterprise architect also understands how all technical activity, existing and planned, maps to the given company's needs.

 - The Open Group TOGAF 9 certification